 Misaligned teeth are beautiful in their way — it is unique to you and adds more spice to your personality.
 It also makes your smile unique and personal.
 However, if yours is problematic in the sense that it affects your speech and eating, or cause other health problems, then you can go to a dentist for correction.

 Also, if you are unhappy with yours, and you feel it’s affecting your appearance, you can also seek dental help and intervention.
-You can also visit our Harley Street dentist at Cosmetic Dentistry Clinic for more information and to choose a suitable treatment option.
+You can also visit our London dentist at Cosmetic Dentistry Clinic for more information and to choose a suitable treatment option.

 Baby teeth and permanent teeth can become crooked or come in crooked.
 The reason why baby teeth move into crooked position is that they are too small to fit the allocated space on their gum.
 Other factors can also cause crooked teeth in babies.
 An example includes prolonged sucking on a thumb or pacifier which can push out baby teeth or make it crooked.